luffycodes/Parallel-Transformers-Pytorch/README.md

 # Parallel Transformers Pytorch

-We provide the [weights](https://huggingface.co/luffycodes/Parallel-Roberta-Large) for the parallel attention and feedforward design for RoBERTa-Large.
+We provide the [weights](https://huggingface.co/luffycodes/Parallel-Roberta-Large) for the Parallel Attention and Feedforward design (PAF) for RoBERTa-Large.

 To use this model, use the following [paf_modeling_roberta.py](https://github.com/luffycodes/Parallel-Transformers-Pytorch/blob/main/paf_modeling_roberta.py) file.

-## Here is how to use this model to get the features of a given text in PyTorch:
+## Here is how to use this model to get the features of a given text in PyTorch

 ```python
 from transformers import RobertaTokenizer